Daniel-Raymer/Crash-Course-on-Python/README.md

 # Crash-Course-on-Python
-My work for the Google course hosted on Coursera
+1st Course for Google IT Automation

 Please direct yourself to the final project folder in week 6.
 This folder demonstates my understanding of Object Oriented Programming,